yuanshunning/pickit-docs/docs/robot-integrations/socket/index.rst

 |image1|

-A Pick-it data package consists of a number of **int32s** in network byte order.
+A Pickit data package consists of a number of **int32s** in network byte order.
 As such, floating-point data like distances and angles are multiplied by a factor MULT before being sent as an int32, and are divided by MULT after being received.
 This integer conversion factor **MULT** has the value of **10000**.

-For **position** information Pick-it sends and expects to receive values in **meter** before/after compensating with the MULT factor.
+For **position** information Pickit sends and expects to receive values in **meter** before/after compensating with the MULT factor.
 For the **orientation** information it depends on the robot type.
 For UR **radians** are used, for ABB **unit quaternions** are used and for the other brands **degrees** are used.
 Also here, this is the unit before/after compensating with the MULT factor.

-2. Command message from robot to Pick-it
+2. Command message from robot to Pickit
 ----------------------------------------

-The data package communicated to Pick-it contains the actual robot pose, an (optional) robot command and the desired configuration.
-The latter allows to request Pick-it to configure according to an existing setup and product type.
-What number matches to what file, can be derived from the Configuration page of the Pick-it web interface.
+The data package communicated to Pickit contains the actual robot pose, an (optional) robot command and the desired configuration.
+The latter allows to request Pickit to configure according to an existing setup and product type.
+What number matches to what file, can be derived from the Configuration page of the Pickit web interface.

-In summary, the robot is required to send this structure to the Pick-it Socket Interface:
+In summary, the robot is required to send this structure to the Pickit Socket Interface:

 ::